Yament/smart_search_algorithm/README.txt

     ------>pip install pygame<------

-2 - After downloading the livrary , type the
+2 - After downloading the library , type the
     following command in Terminal to run the game:

     ------>python main.py<------